2. Numeric vectors#

 We roll a six-sided dice twelve times.

-Let \(C\) be a random variable denoting the number of
+Let \(C\) be a random variable describing the number of

 cases where the “1